Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization: Dual Online Algorithms

-We now propose a dual version to the prediction-correction framework, that allows us to solve linearly constrained time-varying problems.
-We present convergence results and a dual Taylor expansion-based prediction strategy.
+We now propose a dual version to the prediction-correction methodology, that allows us to solve linearly constrained online problems.
+We apply the extrapolation-based prediction to this class of problems and study the convergence of the resulting method.